 Because you’re getting closer to retirement, closer to paying off your mortgage, and closer to your kids having their own income, you aren’t going to need life insurance for much longer.

-With a term policy, you’ll be able to purchase the policy for perhaps 10, 15, or 20 years, and then once that’s over, presuming you don’t have a need for life insurance anymore, you can save the money.
+With a term policy, you’ll be able to purchase the policy for perhaps 10, 15, or 20 years.

 Remember this when buying life insurance for income protection…